widetape/result/README.md

 Result is a Go library that only provides a simple `Result` object, that is intended to replace conventional value-error pair returning.

+## Motivation

+It is too easy to bypass error checking, which can lead to a nil reference panic or even worse to an undefined behaviour when the result of a function is returned by value, rather than a reference.

 ## Usage

 Conceptually, there are two conditions of a result: fake and real.